carla-simulator/carla/Docs/tuto_A_import_assets.md

 # Import new assets

-Assets in CARLA is an umbrella term that includes both maps, and props.
+Asset in CARLA is an umbrella term that includes both maps, and props.
 The simulator can ingest new assets anytime in a simple process.
-This not only includes different distribution packages, but also assets developed by the users.
+This makes it easier to use assets developed by the users in CARLA.

 * [__Prepare the package__](#prepare-the-package)
 	*   [Create the folder structure](#create-the-folder-structure)